NEWS FLASH!!! - EUROPEAN SPAS

 written by John Winthrop Haeger for Saveur Magazine

-CONTACT HERZERL TOURS (sms@herzerltours.com) IF YOU WANT TO KNOW ABOUT GRUENER VELTLINER FROM SPECIFIC GROWERS, PRICES AND SOURCES IN THE USA.
+CONTACT HERZERL TOURS (sms@herzerltours.com) IF YOU WANT TO KNOW ABOUT GRUENER VELTLINER FROM SPECIFIC GROWERS, PRICES AND WHERE TO BUY IN THE USA.

 Wines of Austria- Zweigelt